preetamf/marketplace/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+For support, email support@example.com or create an issue in the repository.